A Non-Metric Approach to Space, Time and Gravitation: Spherically symmetric vacua

-To determine whether or not our theory is viable, we must try to confront its predictions with data from modern relativistic gravitational experiments.
-But first we must show that it has a consistent Newtonian limit.
-This limit can be defined in such a way that the FHSs are taken as flat and static.
-Thus all the NKE is ignored in the Newtonian limit and we can drop the bar labels where this is convenient.
-In a static GTCS with Cartesian coordinates we have the usual Newtonian form of the metrics \eqa g_{(t)00}={\bar g}_{(t)00}=-1+2c^{-2}U(x^{\mu}), {\qquad} g_{(t)i0}= g_{(t)i0}=0, {\qquad} h_{(t)ij}={\bar h}_{(t)ij}={\delta}_{ij}, \ena where $-U(x^{\mu})$ is the Newtonian potential.
-Note that (4.14) is consistent with the general metric family (2.18) since to Newtonian accuracy, we can neglect any contribution to ${\bar h}_{(t)ij}$ of order $c^{-2}U(x^{\mu})$.
-In appendix B we use (4.14) to construct a well-defined Newtonian limit for our theory by calculating the Newtonian approximation to the evolution equations (3.44) applied to a perfect fluid.
-Besides we show that the field equation (3.49) reduces to Newton's gravitational equation in the Newtonian limit and that (4.14) is consistent with the equations of motion (3.74) with vanishing non-metric terms.
+The next question is if all effects of the NKE may safely be neglected when making approximations at the Newtonian level of precision.
+As mentioned earlier, effects related to that part of the NKE which is integrated into the metric structure of ${\bf g}_t$ via ${\bf v}_t$, we refer to as {\em local} effects of the NKE, whereas the remainder of the NKE yields the {\em global} effects.
+In essence, Newtonian theory should correspond with the {\em metric} part of our theory, and not with the non-metric part, which has no Newtonian counterpart.
+Thus, even if the local NKE can be neglected at the Newtonian level of precision, there is no reason to think that this also applies to the global NKE.
+Therefore, a more useful approximation than the traditional Newtonian limit can be made by taking the Newtonian limit of equation (2.15), but such that the global spatial scale factor squared ${\frac{t^2}{t_0^2}}$ is included.
+That is, in this ``quasi-Newtonian'' limit, the FHSs are taken as flat, but non-static since the global NKE is included.
+Besides, all the local NKE is ignored in the quasi-Newtonian limit so that ${\bf {\bar g}}_t={\bf g}_t$ (and we can thus drop the bar labels).
+In a special GTCS (see below) with Cartesian coordinates, the quasi-Newtonian metric family has the components \eqa g_{(t)00}={\bar g}_{(t)00}=-1+2c^{-2}U(x^{\mu}), {\quad} g_{(t)i0}= {\bar g}_{(t)i0}=0, {\quad} g_{(t)ij}={\bar h}_{(t)ij}={\frac{t^2}{t_0^2}} {\delta}_{ij}, \ena where $-U(x^{\mu})$ is the Newtonian potential.
+Note that equation (4.13) is consistent with the general metric family (2.15) since to Newtonian accuracy, we can neglect any contribution to ${\bar h}_{(t)ij}$ of order $c^{-2}U(x^{\mu})$, i.e., $O(2)$.
+The quasi-Newtonian form (4.13) of the metric family is useful since it takes sufficiently care of the effects of the global NKE for weak gravitational fields and slow motions.
+Moreover, the traditional Newtonian limit is obtained by taking the metric approximation of equation (4.13), so in this limit, the FHSs are taken as flat and static.
+In appendix B, we use the metric approximation of equation (4.13) to construct a well-defined Newtonian limit for our theory by calculating the Newtonian approximation to the evolution equations (3.22) and (3.23) applied to a perfect fluid.
+Besides, we show that if the composition-dependent aspects of the postulated gravitational couplings can be neglected, equation (3.25) reduces to Newton's gravitational equation in the Newtonian limit and the metric approximation of equation (4.13) is consistent with the equations of motion (3.56) with vanishing non-metric terms.